Bread and Puppet Theater seeks support as it looks to the future

 Since 2013, we have had ongoing discussions about what lies ahead for Bread and Puppet in the near and not-so-near future.
 At the same time, the urgency to counter this era of ever-more-extreme right wing rule has made our special kind of political puppetry more needed than ever.
 Since the 2016 election, audiences have been showing up to B & P shows in droves and sales of our “RESIST” banners have been flying off the press!

-There is a strong consensus that Bread and Puppet should maintain the integrity of its economic independence.
-One of the most enduring legacies of Bread and Puppet is its autonomy, receiving no direct government or corporate funding, but instead relying on its own practice of frugality and a huge amount of volunteerism, along with the merged incomes of performance fees, Press sales and donations to pay its own way.
-This model is in itself an art form, not only of puppetry and theater making, but also a lived philosophy of art and activism.
+One of the most enduring legacies of Bread and Puppet is its economic autonomy, receiving no direct government, corporate or foundation funding, but instead relying on its own practice of frugality and a huge amount of volunteerism, together with income from performance fees, Press sales and donations.
+This model is itself an art form, a lived philosophy of independent art and activism.